What is Goodpasture syndrome?

 Treatment may include:

-- Immunosuppressive medicines.
+Immunosuppressive medicines.
 These medicines keep your immune system from making antibodies.
-They can also make you at greater risk for infections.
+They can also put you at greater risk for infections.
 So you may also be prescribed antibiotics.

-- Corticosteroids.
-Used to decrease inflammation and tissue damage which helps control bleeding in your lungs.
+Corticosteroids.
+These are used to decrease inflammation and tissue damage, which helps control bleeding in your lungs.

-- Plasmapheresis.
-This is a process in which blood plasma is removed, cleaned of harmful antibodies, and then returned to your body.
+Plasmapheresis.
+This is a process in which blood plasma is removed and filtered of harmful antibodies, and then returned to your body.
 It is usually given with steroids.

-Even with proper treatment, complications may develop.
+Even with correct treatment, complications may develop.
 Your kidney function may decrease to the point of kidney failure.
-This can require treatment such as dialysis or even a kidney transplant.
+Kidney failure will need treatment, such as dialysis or even a kidney transplant.

 Key points about Goodpasture syndrome

-- Goodpasture syndrome is a rare disorder in which your body mistakenly makes antibodies that attack the lungs and kidneys.
+Goodpasture syndrome is a rare autoimmune disorder in which your body mistakenly makes antibodies that attack the lungs and kidneys.

-- If the kidneys fail, dialysis or kidney transplant may be needed.
+If the kidneys fail, dialysis or kidney transplant will be needed.

 Online Medical Reviewer: